 After you have completed the task and is ready to go, you will be next guided how to begin the import process.
 All good CRMs have a relatively easy process for importing and mapping all your contacts.

-In large enterprises, CRM is most helpful to collaborate and coordinate, when a global team is assigned to a single or more than one customer or deals.
+In large enterprises, CRM system definition illustrates a tool to collaborate and coordinate, when a global team is assigned to a single or more than one customer or deals.
 Many big organizations even implement this system as a way to install method and discipline in its sales force.